PJUllrich/Least-Significant-Bit-Steganography/README.md

 If you feel like it you can contribute by: <br>

 - Adding support for different text file formats (e.g. UTF-16, ASCII)
+- Have a look how page-breaks can be added to the image as well.
+Right now, the retrieved text is only a long line of characters.
 - Tell me how to add syntactic sugar to my code (highly appreciated!)
 - Let the program add the message not only to the pixels from top left to bottom right, but by using different patterns (e.g. sinus-waves)
 - Add some statistical output for the distribution of color component values.
 This is important as one can easily tell whether an image contains a message by looking at that distribution (somehow, dunno how exactly).